 Error message: We had an issue connecting to the Twitter servers.
 Please try again later.

 Solution: An unknown internal error occurred on Twitter’s side (no API is flawless!).
 We recommend you to try again later.

 Error message: We were unable to share your video as it includes certain elements that violate Twitter’s Community Standards.

-This happens when you upload a video file that is too long.
+Solution: This happens when you upload a video file that is too long.
 The maximum length of video that can be uploaded to Twitter is 140 seconds (2 minutes and 20 seconds).
 Replace the video file with a shorter one and try posting again.

 8. Incompatible video

 Error message: The video is incompatible.
 Please look at Twitter’s guidelines – https://developer.twitter.com/en/docs/twitter-api/v1/media/upload-media/uploading-media/media-best-practices

 Solution: Check the guidelines from the above link and upload a video accordingly.